PhiLouGii/IndividualAssignment2/README.md

 ```
 ## ⌛ Future Improvements
 * Add user and profiles so that the app can feel more personalised.
-* Include a more detailed and thorough search such as breaking it down into categories
+* Include a more detailed and thorough search such as breaking it down into categories.
+* Create landscape orientation for user preferences as well as light mode.
+## ⁉ Challenges
+* Error with loading the images for the movies/series: realised I had to include the image path within my work.
+* Creating the layout so that images and content was not overlapping each other: went back to the drawing board on the basics of widgets, padding and layout.
 ## 🤝🏾 Contributing
 1. Fork the repository
 2. Creature your feature branch